These 25 Google Search Tips and Tricks That Will Change the Way You Search.

 Just enter “IP address” in the search bar and look up your IP address instantly.

 24. Check flight status

 Want to check if your flight is right on time?
 Just enter your flight number in search bar and hit enter to the real-time flight status.

 Want a quick love quote which you can SMS or WhatsApp to your boyfriend/girlfriend.
 Just press the mic icon located on Google search bar and say “give me a love quote” or “I love you” and Google will give you love quotes instantly.

-These are the top 25 tricks you can use for best Google search results.
-If you like these tricks, we will be bringing out part two of this tips and tricks.
+These are the top 25 tricks you can use for the best Google search results.
+If you like these tricks, we will be bringing out part two of these tips and tricks.

 We leave you with a nice Atari Breakout game.

 The legendary brick breaker game is available for easy access on Google.
 Just search “Atari Breakout” (without quotes) on Google Images and enjoy.